||3 days ago|

 Values given here indicate those values that we used for the study of the aftershock sequence of the Zakynthos Oct.
 2018 Mw 6.9 event.

---- !clusty.config.clusty_config settings: # general settings - !clusty.config.GeneralSettings # choose the number of cores for parallelized cc calculation n_workers: 1 # set paths # if you get some error when initializing clusty, check your paths first # it is often the path... work_dir: ./ catalog_file: path/to/catalog waveform_dir: path/to/waveforms station_file: path/to/stationfile # min. and max. distance between stations and events [km] station_subset: maxdist_stations: 200.0 mindist_stations: 50.0 # settings for the cross correlation calculation - !clusty.config.cc_comp_settings # order, fmin (corner highpass [Hz]), fmax (corner lowpass [Hz]) bp: [3.0, 0.05, 0.2] # define the time window for application of bp filter and downsampling. # this is not the window for cc computation. # adjust if you have shorter trace snippets only... filtertmin: 120 filtertmax: 600 # sample interval in seconds # larger sample intervals result in faster cc calculation # depending on the corner frequency of the lowpass: 1/downsample > 2*fmax downsample_to: 0.1 # [s] # by default, one file per event in directory pick_path, # set path of 'pyr_file' for a single pyrocko pick containing all picks # set path to 'xml' in case of an event xml file with picks pick_path: '' # optional pick_option: 'pyr_file' # optional # set phase(s) to be used # choose between surface ([R]ayleigh, [L]ove) and body waves ([P],[S]) # adjust the bandpass filter accordingly phase: [R, L] # chose components, must match your input meta data # use x as wild card: [xxZ, XXN, xxE] or [xHZ, xHN, XHE] components: [HHZ, HHE, HHN] # chose method for arrival calculation # True. computes arrivals with velocity models # False: extract arrivals from picks compute_arrivals: true # set velocity model path # if vmodel is '' and no picks are provided, clusty will try to use the # crust2x2 model for the source area vmodel: path/to/velocity-model # indicate if cross-correlations are already computed, e.g from previous runs use_precalc_ccs: false # indicate weather signal-to-noise ratio(SNR) should be computed for each trace snr_calc: true # SNR threshold that needs to be passed, so the particular trace is used snr_thresh: 2.0 # maximum inter event distance [km] max_dist: 30.0 # enable/disable debug modes # opens interactive waveform browser to check time window and filter settings, for testing only debug_mode: false debug_mode_S: false # settings for the calculation of the network similarity - !clusty.config.network_similarity_settings # indicate if a station weighting should be applied. in case of uneven station distribution get_station_weights: false # set network similarity calculation method # methods: trimmed_mean_ccs, median_ccs, mean_ccs, max_cc, product, weighted_sum_c_diff # (see Petersen & Niemz et al. 2020) method_similarity_computation: trimmed_mean_ccs # boolean value to indicate whether network similarity matrix is already computed use_precalc_net_sim: false # parameter for trimmed mean method # cut off ratio stations with the lowest cross correlation coefficient # corresponds to a rejection of 30% trimm_cut: 0.3 # set the cross-correlation based thresholds (see Petersen & Niemz et al. 2020) # cc_tresh: min. cc to be met at ```min_n_stats``` stations covering an azimuthal # range of at least ```az_thresh``` degrees to consider an event for clustering apply_cc_station_thresh: true cc_thresh: 0.7 min_n_stats: 5 az_thresh: 60 # enable combination of components, if disabled clusty provides # results for each component separately combine_components: true # weightings for components, same order as in components list above weights_components: [0.4, 0.3, 0.3] # setting for the clustering procedure - !clusty.config.clustering_settings #set method (right now only ```dbscan``` available) method: dbscan # set dbscan parameters # two list are required: ```eps``` and ```min_pts``` # range of eps values to get started, use smaller steps in a smaller range after finding a rough best value # dbscan min pts value = is usually appropriate # see Petersen & Niemz et al, 2020, for details dbscan_eps: [0.08, 0.12, 0.14, 0.16, 0.18, 0.2] dbscan_min_pts: # enable/disable network similarity matrix plots plot_netsim_matrix: False # plot cluster results on a map plot_map: True # set the logarithmic magnitude scaling (circle size) for the EQs on the map with tuple (a,b) # markersize = a**magnitude/b # should be automatized in future mag_scale_log: (1.75, 1.8) # provide a list of tuples in ```wf_plot```: [(eps1, minpts1),(eps2,minpts1),...] for plotting # stacked waveforms of clusters for the given clustering parameters # for output in interactive snuffler waveform browser use syntax of ```wf_plot``` # clustered waveforms in snuffler ---> much nicer than the static wf_plot... # chose stations to be plotted with```wf_plot_stats```: [net.stat,net.stat2,...] wf_plot: wf_plot_stats: wf_cl_snuffle: # if your traces are very short you might have to choose another window length # for plotting (default = 20 should be fine otherwise) t_buffer_wfplot: 20. # set to true if stacked traces are needed (slow) export_stacked_traces: false # debug option for the stacking function debug_stacking: false
+--- !clusty.config.clusty_config settings: # general settings - !clusty.config.GeneralSettings # choose the number of cores for parallelized cc calculation n_workers: 1 # set paths # if you get some error when initializing clusty, check your paths first # it is often the path... work_dir: ./ catalog_file: path/to/catalog waveform_dir: path/to/waveforms station_file: path/to/stationfile # min. and max. distance between stations and events [km] station_subset: maxdist_stations: 200.0 mindist_stations: 50.0 # settings for the cross correlation calculation - !clusty.config.cc_comp_settings # order, fmin (corner highpass [Hz]), fmax (corner lowpass [Hz]) bp: [3.0, 0.05, 0.2] # define the time window for application of bp filter and downsampling. # this is not the window for cc computation. # adjust if you have shorter trace snippets only... filtertmin: 120 filtertmax: 600 # sample interval in seconds # larger sample intervals result in faster cc calculation # depending on the corner frequency of the lowpass: 1/downsample > 2*fmax downsample_to: 0.1 # [s] # by default, one file per event in directory pick_path, # set path of 'pyr_file' for a single pyrocko pick containing all picks # set path to 'xml' in case of an event xml file with picks pick_path: '' # optional pick_option: 'pyr_file' # optional # set phase(s) to be used # choose between surface ([R]ayleigh, [L]ove) and body waves ([P],[S]) # adjust the bandpass filter accordingly phase: [R, L] # chose components, must match your input meta data # use x as wild card: [xxZ, XXN, xxE] or [xHZ, xHN, XHE] components: [HHZ, HHE, HHN] # chose method for arrival calculation # True. computes arrivals with velocity models # False: extract arrivals from picks compute_arrivals: true # set velocity model path # if vmodel is '' and no picks are provided, clusty will try to use the # crust2x2 model for the source area vmodel: path/to/velocity-model # indicate if cross-correlations are already computed, e.g from previous runs use_precalc_ccs: false # indicate weather signal-to-noise ratio(SNR) should be computed for each trace snr_calc: true # SNR threshold that needs to be passed, so the particular trace is used snr_thresh: 2.0 # maximum inter event distance [km] max_dist: 30.0 # enable/disable debug modes # opens interactive waveform browser to check time window and filter settings, for testing only debug_mode: false debug_mode_S: false # settings for the calculation of the network similarity - !clusty.config.network_similarity_settings # indicate if a station weighting should be applied. in case of uneven station distribution get_station_weights: false # set network similarity calculation method # methods: trimmed_mean_ccs, median_ccs, mean_ccs, max_cc, product, weighted_sum_c_diff # (see Petersen & Niemz et al. 2020) method_similarity_computation: trimmed_mean_ccs # boolean value to indicate whether network similarity matrix is already computed use_precalc_net_sim: false # parameter for trimmed mean method # cut off ratio stations with the lowest cross correlation coefficient # corresponds to a rejection of 30% trimm_cut: 0.3 # set the cross-correlation based thresholds (see Petersen & Niemz et al. 2020) # cc_tresh: min. cc to be met at ```min_n_stats``` stations covering an azimuthal # range of at least ```az_thresh``` degrees to consider an event for clustering apply_cc_station_thresh: true cc_thresh: 0.7 min_n_stats: 5 az_thresh: 60 # enable combination of components, if disabled clusty provides # results for each component separately combine_components: true # weightings for components, same order as in components list above weights_components: [0.4, 0.3, 0.3] # setting for the clustering procedure - !clusty.config.clustering_settings #set method (right now only ```dbscan``` available) method: dbscan # set dbscan parameters # two list are required: ```eps``` and ```min_pts``` # range of eps values to get started, use smaller steps in a smaller range after finding a rough best value # dbscan min pts value = is usually appropriate # see Petersen & Niemz et al, 2020, for details dbscan_eps: [0.08, 0.12, 0.14, 0.16, 0.18, 0.2] dbscan_min_pts: # enable/disable network similarity matrix plots plot_netsim_matrix: False # plot cluster results on a map plot_map: True # set the logarithmic magnitude scaling (circle size) for the EQs on the map with tuple (a,b) # markersize = a**magnitude/b # comment out to use automated scaling instead mag_scale_log: [1.75, 1.8] # provide a list of tuples in ```wf_plot```: [(eps1, minpts1),(eps2,minpts1),...] for plotting # stacked waveforms of clusters for the given clustering parameters # for output in interactive snuffler waveform browser use syntax of ```wf_plot``` # clustered waveforms in snuffler ---> much nicer than the static wf_plot... # chose stations to be plotted with```wf_plot_stats```: [net.stat,net.stat2,...] wf_plot: wf_plot_stats: wf_cl_snuffle: # if your traces are very short you might have to choose another window length # for plotting (default = 20 should be fine otherwise) t_buffer_wfplot: 20. # set to true if stacked traces are needed (slow) export_stacked_traces: false # debug option for the stacking function debug_stacking: false

 values used in Zakynthos study: